-Established in 2016, the QUT Design Lab is the research centre in the School of Design, Creative Industries Faculty.
+The QUT Design Lab was founded in 2016 to employ bold, fresh, and rigorous design-led research.
 From smart cities and design robotics to sustainable fashion and food, the QUT Design Lab researchers are tackling key challenges facing society, industry, community, and the environment.

 Our mission is ‘Change by Design’, focused around three core programs: